numberplates/plateit-generator-docs/other/colour.md

 For a component to render a gradient, you can pass an *array* of strings following the same rules as above.
 By default, the gradient will be *linear* and will render from *left to right*.

-To control the type of gradient, add a final string the array consisting of one of the following characters:
+To control the type of gradient, add a final string to the array consisting of one of the following characters:

 `x` - Renders a *linear* gradient from left to right (this is the default)